tarsil/saffier/README.md

 ---

+## Announcement

+Saffier is and always will be free and belongs to the community but due to the advancement of the [Dymmond](https://github.com/dymmond) ecosystem, it was decided to persue the continuation of a more customisable, versatile, modular and faster tool to maintain and grow, [Edgy](https://edgy.dymmond.com).
+This does not mean Saffier will be forgotte, quite the opposite but the main efforts are focused on the open source of the ecosystem of Dymmond as there is a lot of work to carry on and the community is driven by that.

+**If you would like to continue with Saffier and also maintain it, I'm more than happy to pass it on to you as Saffier can grow in so many** other possible ways that we can't even quantify it here.

 ## Motivation

 Almost every project, in one way or another uses one (or many) databases.
 An ORM is simply an mapping